bretdubois/cse15l-lab-reports/lab2-report.md

 3. When a valid port is provided, it passes this as an argument to a new instance of `Handler`.

 ## Part II
-One example from the lab of a method that contains a buf was `reversed` This is an example of how we can use JUnit to test using a failure-inducing input:
+One example from the lab of a method that contains a bug was `reversed` This is an example of how we can use JUnit to test using a failure-inducing input:
 ~~~
   @Test